Jordan Food and Drink

 Jordanian cuisine shares many of the characteristics of Middle Eastern cooking but the inclusion of freshly made, local yoghurt and cheese adds a twist to the menu.
 Aubergines, chickpeas, lentils and beans turn up in many of the dishes and rice and khoubs (flat Arabic bread) are staples.
 Most restaurants have a mixed menu including Arabic and European dishes.
 Alcohol is served in most restaurants and bars, except during the fasting month of Ramadan (non-Muslim nationals can drink alcohol only in hotels during Ramadan).

-• Meze: A selection of starters that pre-empt almost every main meal; they include fool (thick stew made with fava beans), hummus (mashed chickpeas with tahini or sesame paste), moutabel (smoked aubergine dip) and tabouleh (finely chopped parsley salad).
+• Mezze (a selection of starters that begin almost every main meal; they include fool, a thick stew made from broad beans; hummus, mashed chickpeas with tahini or sesame paste; moutabel, smoked aubergine dip; and tabbouleh, finely chopped parsley salad).

-• Mensaf: Stewed lamb in a yoghurt sauce.
-As with most Bedouin dishes, it is normally eaten with the fingertips of the right hand.
+• Mensaf (Bedouin dish of stewed lamb in a yoghurt sauce which is normally eaten with the fingertips of the right hand).

-• Makloubat: Chicken with spices, including cinnamon, allspice, cardamom and nutmeg.
+• Maglouba (chicken with spices, including cinnamon, allspice, cardamom and nutmeg).

-• Kibbi: Often deep fried, this ground lamb or beef dish is combined with burghul (ground, steamed wheat), onion and cinnamon.
+• Kibbe (deep fried ground lamb or beef dish combined with burghul (ground, steamed wheat), onion and cinnamon).

-Generally, 10 to 12% service charge is added in hotels and restaurants; extra tips are discretionary.
+Generally, 10 to 12% service charge is added in hotels and upmarket restaurants; extra tips are discretionary.

-Araq: This local liquor is similar to Greek Ouzo; usually served mixed with water and ice.
+• Araq (This local aniseed liquor is similar to Greek Ouzo; usually served mixed with water and ice).